robinrendle/robinrendle.com/_essays/new-web-typography.markdown

 [^19]: [The Specificity Graph](http://csswizardry.com/2014/10/the-specificity-graph/), Harry Roberts.

-[^20]: <span class="caps">CSS</span> is seen as a silly, broken language by many developers and so calling it an API might draw a scoff or two from certain crowds.
+[^20]: <span class="caps">CSS</span> is seen as a silly, broken language by many developers and so calling it an <span class="caps">API</span> might draw a scoff or two from certain crowds.
 Chris Eppstein digs into some of these misconceptions in his talk called [The Expanding Boundaries of CSS](http://www.thedotpost.com/2015/12/chris-eppstein-the-expanding-boundaries-of-css).

 [^21]: This is what I was trying to explain in [*A Visual Lexicon*](https://robinrendle.com/essays/a-visual-lexicon/)